avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 TBD

-EDNOTE18: In this section we could cover multiple certificates, the isara and the camelion approach.
+EDNOTE1: In this section we could also cover multiple certificates as well as "Isara" and "Chameleon" approaches to PQC X.509 certificates.

 ## Composite Signatures
 TBD